 The door suddenly swung open and an old man with wavy white hair held up the hand-written letter from Marcus, yelling, “I have no time for the likes of you!
 Get off my property!
 The Police are already on their way!”

 FRIDAY 12th JANUARY 2018

 I awoke on my fortieth birthday to the smell of clean sheets and the squawks of hungry seagulls.
 The church bell struck eight o'clock, and I stared out of my window over the chimneys toward the nearby castle.
-I was reminded of the immensely disappointing experience I had had in that tiny French town when Amelia refused to see me.
+I was reminded of the immensely disappointing experience I had had in a tiny French town when Amelia had refused to see me.
 However, before crawling into bed, after having the smug knocked right off my face last night, it had occurred to me that I needed to provide Telford with a peace-offering.
 I required more than the hopeful promises of a third party.
-Before I had fallen asleep, I believed I knew what might just work.
+Before I had fallen asleep, I believed that I knew what might just work.
 After all, I didn't fucking come here for nothing.